Amazon S3

 ├── _dlt_version

-ingestr support S3 compatiable storage services like Minio, Digital Ocean spaces and Cloudflare R2.
-You can set the endpoint_url in your destination URI to write data to these object stores.
+ingestr supports S3-compatible storage services like Minio, Digital Ocean Spaces and Cloudflare R2.
+You can set the endpoint_url in your URI to read from or write to these object stores.

-For example, if you're running minio on localhost:9000, you can write the same data as the example above by running:
+For example, if you're running Minio on localhost:9000, you can read data from it:

 ingestr ingest \